Sustainable by design.

 As smart appliances fill our homes and businesses and the cloud grows by the nanosecond, the data center industry consumes more and more energy.
 This has a real effect on carbon emissions across the globe, as well as impacting precious natural resources.
-Vantage Data Centers builds and operates our campuses in ways that prioritize sustainability and environmental responsibility, helping you meet your corporate social responsibility goals.
+Vantage Data Centers designs, builds and operates our campuses in ways that prioritize sustainability and environmental responsibility, helping you meet your corporate social responsibility goals.
 We see this as a natural outgrowth of a partnership that can advance technology while remaining an exemplar of good corporate citizenship.

 Making Water Usage Effectiveness (WUE) irrelevant.